Scope 1, 2 and 3 Emissions: What to Address First in Your GHG Reduction Journey

 - The use of energy from an offsite renewable source, such as through Constellation Offsite Renewables (CORe)

 Finally, Scope 3 emissions relate to upstream and downstream supply chain operations and business travel.
-Although Scope 3 emissions are not required to be reported, they can contribute to a significant reduction in overall emissions.

 Steps to reduce Scope 3 emissions are often complex and require mindful and strategic action.
 They involve choosing more sustainable vendors (or encouraging existing ones to engage in more sustainable acts) who assist with the following: